-How does conveyancing in Appleton differ for newly converted properties?
+How does conveyancing in Appleton differ for new build properties?

-Most buyers of new build premises in Appleton come to us having been asked by the seller to sign contracts and commit to the purchase even before the residence is ready to move into.
-This is because builders in Appleton typically acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Appleton come to us having been asked by the builder to exchange contracts and commit to the purchase even before the house is constructed.
+This is because developers in Appleton tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Appleton or who has acted in the same development.

 Due to the guidance of my in-laws I had a survey completed on a property in Appleton in advance of retaining lawyers.
 I have been advised that there is a flying freehold aspect to the property.
 My surveyor advised that some lenders tend not give a loan on this type of house.